michaelschiltz/bit-by-bit/session 04 - collaborative work and reproducible research.md

 #### Further reading
+* Chambers, Chris.
+2017. *The Seven Deadly Sins of Psychology: A Manifesto for Reforming the Culture of Scientific Practice*.
+Princeton, NJ: Princeton University Press.
 * Gandrud, Christopher.
 2015. *Reproducible Research with R and R Studio*, Second Edition.
 2 edition.
 Boca Raton: Chapman and Hall/CRC.
 * Kitzes, Justin, Daniel Turek, and Fatma Deniz, eds.
 2017. *The Practice of Reproducible Research: Case Studies and Lessons from the Data-Intensive Sciences*.
 University of California Press.
 * Stodden, Victoria, Friedrich Leisch, and Roger D. Peng, eds.
 2014. *Implementing Reproducible Research*.
 Boca Raton: Chapman and Hall/CRC.